 Indicates the name of VLAN.
-VLAN Name can only contain alphabets or numbers.
-VLAN name should contain atleast one alphabet.
-VLAN name can be edited for the existing VLAN entries or it can be added to the new entries.
+VLAN Name can contain alphabets, numbers, and mix of alphabets and numbers, but exclude special characters.
+VLAN Name can leave blanks.
+The length of VLAN name supports up to 32 characters.
+VLAN name can be edited for the existing VLAN entries.